Reference

 } Direct upload for larger files

 Larger files use a session-based direct upload flow.
 First create a session, then upload the file to the provided R2 URL, then finalize the upload.
+The session request can include either duration or expiresAt.

 Deployment dependency